 - Such conduct is sufficiently severe, pervasive and objectively offensive as to have the effect of creating an intimidating, hostile or offensive environment sufficient to deny an individual educational benefits or participation in activities at the institution (hostile environment).

 Policy statement: Haverford prohibits sexual harassment of any kind.
-Sexual harassment as defined above is a violation of Haverford’s community standards and, as such, is unacceptable.
+Sexual harassment as defined above are a violation of Haverford’s community standards and, as such, are unacceptable.
 Sexual harassment is a form of sex discrimination that is specifically prohibited by Title IX.